 - We follow the requirements of Israeli law with respect to the quorum requirement for meetings of our shareholders, which are different from the requirements of Rule 5620(c).
 Under our articles of association, the quorum required for an ordinary meeting of shareholders consists of at least two shareholders present in person, by proxy or by written ballot, who hold or represent between them at least 25% of the voting power of our shares, instead of 33 1/3% of the issued share capital provided by under the NASDAQ Global Market requirements.
-This quorum requirement is based on the default requirement set forth in the Companies Law, 1999, or the Companies Law.
+This quorum requirement is based on the default requirement set forth in the Companies Law.
 We submitted a letter from our outside counsel in connection with this item prior to our initial public offering in November 2006. - We do not seek shareholder approval for equity compensation plans in accordance with the requirements of the Companies Law, which does not fully reflect the requirements of Rule 5635(c).
 Under Israeli law, we may amend our 2006 Incentive Compensation Plan by the approval of our board of directors, and without shareholder approval as is generally required under Rule 5635(c).
 Under Israeli law, the adoption and amendment of equity compensation plans, including changes to the reserved shares, do not require shareholder approval.
-We submitted a letter from our outside counsel in connection with this item in June 2008. - We do not comply with the requirement that a majority of our board consist of independent directors as required by Rule 5605(b).
-Israeli law requires that an Israeli company whose securities are listed for trading on a stock exchange outside of Israel have two members of its board of directors that are "external directors" (as defined under the Companies Law) with qualifications (including financial, accounting and professional capabilities as required by the Companies Law) and additional directors with financial, accounting and professional capabilities as determined by the board of directors.
-The Companies Law also requires that at least three members be appointed to the audit committee, including all of the "external directors," that a majority of the members of such committee should be "independent directors" (as defined under the Companies Law) and that certain persons (e.g., the chairperson or any controlling shareholders) not be appointed as members of such committee.
-We submitted a letter from our outside counsel in connection with this item in December 2011.
+We submitted a letter from our outside counsel in connection with this item in June 2008.